mmob-tech/mmob-client-flutter/README.md

 Similar to Android project, please see example codes for the implementation of method channel under `ios` project, `Runner` folder, `AppDelegate.swift`
 Then, you may use our existing SDK for iOS, you may refer to our public repo: https://github.com/mmob-tech/mmob-client-ios or you refer to `MmobViewController.swift`

 ** Notes: For iOS, we do not recommend to instantiate a new viewcontroller to load our integration.
-Instead, you may use hosting UI controller
+Instead, you may use UIHostingController